verge-io/docs/docs/product-guide/nvidiavGPU.md

 After the resource group is selected or new one created, a **Success** message should appear indicating resource rules were created for the device(s)
    * If this driver has not been used previously or IOMMU is not yet enabled for the system, **a reboot of the associated node(s)** will be necessary before you can complete the vGPU configuration.
 !!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."
-   * After the node(s) are rebooted, if necessary, navigate to the NVIDIA vGPU resource group just created (Main Dashboard > Resources > Groups > double-click the group.)
+   * After the node(s) are rebooted, if necessary, navigate to the NVIDIA vGPU resource group just created (Main Dashboard > Resources > Groups > double-click the group)
    * Click **Edit** on the left menu.
    * Select the desired **NVIDIA vGPU Profile** from the dropdown list.
 Consult NVIDIA vGPU documentation for information regarding available profile types for your hardware.
    * The **Make Guest Driver ISO** option can be used to automatically create a guest driver ISO file from the NVIDIA driver bundle selected above.